This DIY succulent birdcage planter tutorial shows how easy it is to transform household items into succulent planters.

-Throughout this post are affiliate links to Mountain Crest Gardens, my favorite supplier of succulents or other online sites.
+Throughout this post are affiliate links to Mountain Crest Gardens, my favorite supplier of succulents and other online sites.
 I earn a small commission, at no extra cost to you if you purchase through an affiliate link.

-- A white birdcage with a top opening
+- White birdcage with a top opening

-- Coco hanging basket liner
+- Coco coir basket liner

 - Fall colored plaid ribbon